ajyoon/bml-lang.org/content/docs/getting-started/for_non_programmers.md

 The numbers to the left of the arrows are indexes referring to the branch taken in the referred choice block.
 Here, the `0` branch will be taken if the `thing` choice took its first branch.
 Similarly, the `1` branch will be taken if the referred choice took its second branch.

 {% note() %}
 References use 0-based indexing.
 This is likely to be a bit confusing for non-programmers, but it is necessary to harmonize with the Javascript code that can be embedded in documents.
-0-based indexes can be thought of as offsets from the starting position.
+It may be helpful to think of 0-based indexes are offsets from the starting position.
 {% end %}

 Mappings can be many-to-one---that is, multiple choice indexes can be associated with a single result.
 Where you would write a single choice index, simply write a comma-separated list of them.